Events/News

-We are now considering our schedule of presentations for 2025.
-If there are any topics that you would particularly like to see us cover, please let us know.
-Please leave a comment on this post, drop by, give us a call at 914.941.4393, or send us an email at mail@briarcliffhistory.org with your ideas/suggestions.
+If you have a topic you would like to see covered in a future presentation, please let us know.
+Please drop by, give us a call at 914.941.4393, or send us an email to mail@briarcliffhistory.org with your ideas/suggestions.
 We’ll do our best to incorporate them into our schedule.

 Briarcliff History in the News